shawdm/darrenshaw_org/cv.md

 ## Also...
 I'm a (still learning) <a href='/'>fashion and portrait photographer</a>.
-I've been published in The Guardian, BBC Online, Hampshire Life, Guys+Girls, HairstylesOnly and I've shot a cover of HairNow.
+I've been published in The Guardian, BBC Online, Hampshire Life, Guys+Girls, HairstylesOnly and I shot a cover of HairNow.